-A Mould or Scan Must be Made in Order to Make the Retainers
+A Mould or Scan Must be Made to Make the Retainers

 To create a retainer that fits correctly, the orthodontist will make a mould or digital scan out of the patient’s teeth.
 This is typically done at the same appointment when braces come off as the teeth are the most straight at that time.

 Once braces are removed, the patient’s gums may be swollen and sore.
-After several days of proper tooth brushing and flossing, these issues should resolve on their own.
-However, it is recommended that patients go to their family dentist for a thorough check up and cleaning after braces come off, and they must continue appropriate oral hygiene practices daily.
+After several days of proper tooth brushing and flossing, these issues should be resolved on their own.
+However, it is recommended that patients go to their family dentist for a thorough check-up and cleaning after braces come off, and they must continue appropriate oral hygiene practices daily.